MillmanY/MMLocalization/README.md

 ![circledemo](https://github.com/MillmanY/MMLocalization/blob/master/ui.png)

-4.If your want to set up your string by program , your can use
+4.If you want to set up your string by program , your can use

   localString("log_in")